maxwolf621/AZ/az-104/Test/pictures.md

 File2: Endpoint1, Endpoint2 and Endpoint3

-##
+## Import Job DataSet and driveSet CSV

 ![alt text](image-386.png)

-## Access Storage Account for RSV service & VM
+## Enable RSV backup Service & VM to access Storage Account

 ![alt text](image-387.png)

 ![alt text](image-388.png)

 1. The 10.2.9.0/24 subnet is not whitelisted.

-2. Must enable Allow trusted Microsoft services to access this storage account
+2. Must enable `Allow trusted Microsoft services` to access this storage account
 ![alt text](image-389.png)

-## File Share Sync
+## Actions File Share Sync

 - Create a Storage Sync Service
 The deployment of Azure File Sync starts with placing a Storage Sync Service resource into a resource group of your selected subscription.

-- Install the Azure File Sync agent on Server1
+- Install the Azure File Sync AGENT on Server1
 The Azure File Sync agent is a downloadable package that enables Windows Server to be synced with an Azure file share

 - Register Server1.
 Register Windows Server with Storage Sync Service Registering your Windows Server with a Storage Sync Service establishes a trust relationship between your server (or cluster) and the Storage Sync Service.

-- Add a server endpoint -
+- Add a server endpoint
-Create a sync group and a cloud endpoint.
+:warning: wCreate a sync group and a cloud endpoint.
 A sync group defines the sync topology for a set of files.
 Endpoints within a sync group are kept in sync with each other.
 A sync group must contain one cloud endpoint, which represents an Azure file share and one or more server endpoints.
 A server endpoint represents a path on registered server.

+---

 1. Prepare Windows Server to use with Azure File Sync
 2. Deploy the Storage Sync Service